 TAB is pleased to confirm that we have completed a £5,520,000 first charge residential loan secured against a 53-storey residential block of flats located in Canary Wharf, London.
 The borrower needed funds to purchase 14 flats at 30% undervalued, due to the bulk nature of the deal.
 Five of the flats were financed by another short term lender and TAB financed the remaining nine flats.

-This first charge commercial loan was for £1,580,000 at a rate of 10.20% pa and at 61.20% LTV.
-The property is offices, arranged over ground and first floors, as well as a workshop building and industrial machinery unit.
-The total area of the property measures 26,919 sq ft and is subject to a single occupational tenancy.
+This first charge commercial loan was for £1,580,000 at a rate of 10.20% pa and an LTV of 61.20%.
+The loan is secured against two assets - a thermal energy generation and conversion facility and a four-bedroom residential property.
 The loan was required to refinance the acquisition of the first site for a renewable energy firm to establish its business.
 The planned exit is through refinancing.

 The property is a freehold, newly built detached house currently finished to shell and core.
 The 8,826 sq ft property also includes a large garden and swimming pool at basement level.
 The client required a £4,725,000 loan with an LTV of 70% and a rate of 9.60% pa to refinance from a previous lender.
 The client will sell to exit the loan allowing them to add their own finish to the property.